passport/todos-express-password-credential-management/README.md

 The sign in page is progressively enhanced with JavaScript in order to utilize the Credential Management API.
-For browsers that support it, form submission is overridden, so that the user is offered the option to store their password so that it can be more easily selected when they later return to the app.
+For browsers that support it, form submission is overridden and the user is offered the option to store their password making it easy to select when they later return to the app.

 After signing in, the user can view, create, and edit todo items.
 Interaction occurs by clicking links and submitting forms, which trigger HTTP requests.